thegengen/spritz-css/README.md

-# Spritz.CSS
+# Spritz CSS

+A light CSS framework that wants to make your life more fun.

+## What is Spritz

+Spritz is a a cocktail of different ideas in how to create sharp user interfaces for websites and applications.
+Here’s are some decisions that set it apart.

+- Spritz uses the excellent ideas in [Every Layout](https://every-layout.dev) to let you describe your interface using declarative classes like `row`, `stack`, or `item-grid`.
+These classes describe layout regardless of viewport sizes, removing the need for finnicky, viewport-based setups.
+- On top of that, Spritz sprinkles atomic classes like you would find in [Tailwind CSS](https://tailwindcss.com).
+You have classes like `gap-2`, `pad-4`, or `aspect-square`.
+- Unlike Tailwind, there is no predefined list of sizes that you have to fight against.
+Sometimes a design looks best with a gap of 52px, so you can have your lucky `gap-13`.
+Your 10 pixel padding is as easy as `pad-2.5`
+- Spritz also supports Tailwind-style prefixes like `sm:` or `hover:`, but is not opinionated about how these work.
+Go mobile-first or desktop-first.
+Mix and match.
+You can finally have your `below-sm:hidden`.
+- There’s a nifty feature called semantic classes.
+Define a class like `pad--button` and Spritz will set the padding to `var(--pad--button)`.
+Spritz isn’t here to tell you never to write CSS again, but we’ll try to make it easier for you.
+- Speaking of which, Spritz doesn’t have a custom configuration format for colors, sizes, or any theme properties.
+You’re reponsible for setting all of those up using CSS variables.
+That lets you reuse them in your own CSS.
+- Spritz also chooses not to include a lot of things in its box.
+  - It avoids margins and favors paddings, gaps and nesting elements to control spacing.
+  - It does not have atomic classes for typographic attributes like font sizes or line heights.
+Instead, it encourages you to create cohesive typographic styles.
+  - It does not come with a lot of Tailwind bells and whistles like `group:`, `pad-[23px]` .
+Use CSS when you need something fancy.

+## Installation

+Coming soon.

-## Writing clean classes
+## Organization

 Spritz splits its functionality into five parts, each of which relies on utility classes that you add to your elements.
-Together with your own classes, that means you want to split up classes into six sections:

-1. Selectors.
-These are your own classes that you use in order to target the element from CSS or JavaScript.
-2. Layouts.
-These are utility classes that define how an element’s children should be laid out; this also includes classes for gaps and padding
+1. Layouts.
+These are utility classes that define how an element’s children should be laid out; this also includes utility classes for gaps and padding
-3. Position.
+2. Position.
 Relative or static positioning; reordering items; position on the z axis.
-4. Dimensions.
+3. Dimensions.
 Width, height, aspect ratios, growing and shrinking
-5. Boxes.
+4. Boxes.
 Setting borders, colors, padding(?)
-6. Typography.
+5. Typography.
 Use this for your own typographic classes and to customize those as needed.

-Because Spritz encourages you not to be shy about wrapper elements, you will rarely use all six.
+## Writing clean classes

-To make things easier for your readers it is recommended (but not required) that you use vertical bars to separate classes when written out on a single line:
+To make things easier for your readers it is recommended (but not required) that you use vertical bars to separate classes based on the five parts above.
+Any of your own classes (we call them selectors) should go first.

 ```html
 <div